ASSISTIVE TECHNOLOGY LAB

 3. Distribute and set up assistive technology in the designated area.
 If available, the IT Manager will arrange for training on equipment.

-Note: Any equipment, software and/or materials provided by the DRC to students, faculty or other UGA departments remains the property of the DRC and may not be copied or relocated for personal used.
+Note: Any equipment, software and/or materials provided by Accessibility and Testing to students, faculty or other UGA departments remains the property of Accessibility and Testing and may not be copied or relocated for personal used.

 Physical Space